RLHH-education.com is a collaboration between the following homeopathic clinical / educational providers

 Established in 2003, CIMT has collaborated with organisations in UK, USA, Portugal, Czech republic, Germany, Romania, Japan and Netherlands, providing seminars, webinars and masterclasses.
 Our resource base includes many hundreds of hours of illustrative clinical interview, teaching transcripts and recorded lectures, in addition to our own photogallery of materia medica source materials, teaching texts and lecture support materials.

-We have an active programme of clinical audit and local access to journals and references.
-Students who have gained LFHom and who are at the pre-membership stage of their homeopathic studies can apply for clinical attachments (typically of two week duration).
+We have an active programme of clinical audit and provide local access to journals and references.
+Students who have gained LFHom and who are at the pre-membership stage of their homeopathic studies can apply for clinical attachments.

 Formerly the Glasgow Homeopathic Hospital, this unit has an international reputation as a centre for excellence for Integrated Medicine.
 Archetect designed as a healing environment, this iconic building also houses one of the UK's most extensive reference libraries for homeopathy and CAM.

-Until March 2019 Sara was Director of Education at The Royal London Hospital for Integrated Medicine and Director of Women’s Services.
+Sara was previously Director of Education at The Royal London Hospital for Integrated Medicine and Director of Women’s Services.

 Sara qualified from Bristol Medical School in 1979 and has worked widely in General Practice and Psychiatry.
 She has always been interested in a holistic approach to medicine and became fascinated by homeopathy in the 1980s when she saw it helping patients who had not responded to conventional treatments.

-Saskia is a specialist clinician at the Royal London Hospital for Integrated Medicine and clinical tutor at RLHH-education.com.
+Saskia is a Specialist Clinician at the Royal London Hospital for Integrated Medicine and joined our newly reformed teaching team in London in 2019.
 Born in Germany, Saskia graduated in medicine medical at the Universidad de la Laguna, in Tenerife.
-She completed her 5- year specialist training in Internal Medicine at the Complejo Hospitalario Universitario Insular - Materno Infantil, in Gran Canaria.
+She completed her 5-year specialist training in Internal Medicine at the Complejo Hospitalario Universitario Insular - Materno Infantil, in Gran Canaria.

-In the course of her specialist training, Saskia became aware of the paramount importance of an individualised and holistic (whole-person) approach and frequently identified clear links between the emotional state and health disturbances in her patients.
-This prompted her to gain further education in complementary therapies including a MSc in Homeopathic Medicine at the Universitat de Barcelona, MFHom qualification in Bristol, Master’s parctitioner in NLP (neuro-linguistic programming) and Master’s in Ericksonian Hypnosis, as well as advanced training in Bio-analisis e Inversión EmocionalTM (several courses in Málaga and Barcelona).
+In the course of her specialist training, Saskia became aware of the importance of an individualised and holistic approach to health care.
+This prompted her to train extensively in Integrated Medicine / CAM and she accomplished an MSc in Homeopathic Medicine at the Universitat de Barcelona, MFHom qualification in London and Bristol, Master’s practitioner in NLP (neuro-linguistic programming) and Master’s in Ericksonian Hypnosis, as well as advanced training in Bio-analysis e Inversión EmocionalTM (several courses in Málaga and Barcelona).